jmogl/VerletBallPhysicsDemoTesting/README.md

 - General sloped wall collision detection
 - Stable stacked balls
 - Balls move based on gravity vector when tilted on a mobile device.
 If mobile device is in landscape, tilt mode is turned off and user is prompted to rotate to Portrait with Orientation lock turned on.
 A small check box at the lower right can toggle on and off, which works best on a tablet for now due to font size.
+- Updated code to pause simulation in Landscape mode.
+Javasript can not force portrait mode lock on some devices like (i.e. iOS).

 [Click here to run the Demo!](https://jmogl.github.io/VerletBallPhysicsDemoTesting/)